CuteTenshii/iridium/README.md

 ### Docker

-You can build and run Iridium using Docker with the following commands:
+You can run Iridium using Docker with the following command:

 ```bash
 docker run -d \